 4. Improve Balance

 In-keeping with protecting your joints, there’s also the added benefit of improved balance if you roller skate.
-Yes, you may fall over from time to time whilst learning to roller skate well, however the end result will be improved core strength and thus, better balance.
-Due to muscles you use while roller skating, your core becomes stronger because your lower back and stomach muscles have to contract and roll with the movement of your body.
-This is not only so you can remain upright, but also so you can roller skate with more fluidity of movement.
+Yes, you may fall over from time to time whilst learning to roller skate well, however the end result will be improved and steady core strength and thus, better balance.
+Due to the muscles you use while roller skating, your core becomes stronger because your lower back and stomach muscles have to contract and roll with the movement of your body.
+This is not only so you can stay upright, but also so you can roller skate with more fluidity of movement.
 By continuously straining these muscles through roller skating, you will naturally improve your posture.

-5. Cross Training Exercise
+5. Cross-Training Exercise

 6. Reduce Stress

-Exercise is known to release endorphins, which are often referred to as the “happy hormone”.
+This fun exercise is known to release endorphins, which are often referred to as the “happy hormone”.
 When endorphins are released, so too is more serotonin, which again is vital in helping improve our moods and mental health.
 Roller skating is a fantastic means of releasing these hormones, especially because it’s often a social activity in which you can be among friends.
 Of course, roller skating won’t eradicate depression or other mental health issues, but it can definitely help alleviate stress and lower anxiety.

 7. Works Arms and Legs